Published July 2024. Last updated June 2025.

 - How were the research questions for new evidence reviews selected?

-The Dietary Guidelines Expert Committee identified priority diet and nutrition topics for review based on detailed scoping and consultation.
-High priority research questions were then identified based on public health considerations and the likelihood of significant new evidence having emerged since the 2013 Dietary Guidelines.
+The Dietary Guidelines Expert Committee identified priority diet and nutrition topics for evidence review based on detailed scoping and consultation.
+Research questions were then identified based on public health considerations and the likelihood of significant new evidence having emerged since the 2013 Dietary Guidelines.
+More information about this is in the two Prioritisation Process Reports – one for older Australians and one for the general population.

+Some important gaps remain, so the Expert Committee has requested new evidence reviews (see questions above for the new evidence review topics).
 For more information about the new evidence reviews, visit New evidence reviews.
 To learn how existing systematic reviews were identified, see Reviewing the evidence.

-Systematic reviews addressing the highest priority questions were found through literature searches and two public calls for systematic reviews (one for all age groups and one for older Australians).
+Systematic reviews addressing the highest priority questions were found through literature searches and two public calls for systematic reviews (one for all age groups and one for older adults).
 To be considered suitable, systematic reviews needed to meet specific eligibility criteria.
 Suitable systematic reviews were then mapped to each high priority research question.

 Resource constraints limit the number of existing reviews that can be used and the number of new reviews that can be commissioned.
 The highest priority research questions that are unable to be addressed via new evidence reviews or using existing systematic reviews will be noted as evidence gaps in the final Guidelines.